About Me | Addendums | TM Places Where We Have Lived

 Books and Links to Websites that changed my perception of TM, and other links.

 This May Be very much critical of TM®, so don’t read it if you are a proponent.
 If you are thinking of starting the practice or in doubt about TM then you should very likely read this article, which is my own story from start to finish regarding Transcendental Meditation®.
+If you only meditate twice a day and enjoy the practice, then this should not affect your experience.
+I don't have any problems with the technique.
+My sister meditates twice a day and likes it.
+My husband meditates occasionally and still likes it.
 You can certainly come to your own conclusions.
 All that is written here is the truth, as I see it.
-I believe if someone has a psychiatric problem they should seek the advice of a professional before they start any spiritual practice.
+I believe if someone has a psychiatric problem, they should seek the advice of a professional before they start any spiritual practice.
 That's my opinion.
 See what's written near the bottom of this page.
 I believe something similar should be written on all TM® literature.

 I first heard about TM® by reading the book about the Beatles, called “The Beatles” by Hunter Davies.
 I also read some articles in magazines about the Beatles and TM®.
 I remember that they talked about learning TM® and how it was beneficial in many areas of life.
 I was a real fan of the Beatles!
 I was also drawn to learn TM® because it came out of India and I was always drawn to things and ideas from India.
 I wanted to improve myself.
 I was extremely shy.
 When I was in high school I was so scared of speaking in front of even my small group of classmates that I would throw up on my way to the school bus on the day that I had speech class - I didn't force myself to do that, I just did because I was so nervous.
 I hardly talked, and people in my extended family called me the shy one; the quiet one.
 Also, even in High School I was searching for “something more” because I knew that there was more to life than what I saw on this, the physical plane of existence.
 I read several books including a book called “Yoga, Youth and Reincarnation” and I read several Edgar Cayce books.
 I wanted to learn more about reincarnation because I knew in my heart that reincarnation is reality.
 I became somewhat interested in learning more about Witchcraft as well, but never got very far with it.
 I did become interested in eating more healthy foods.

 I was sitting at my parents’ home, in Methuen, Massachusetts, one evening in 1974 reading the newspaper, and discovered that same evening there was a lecture at the library in Lawrence about TM®.
 I wanted to find out more about it.
 Initially I attended the two required Introductory meetings (required to learn TM®).
 The two TM® teachers who led the meetings were very sweet and adorable.
 I was totally sold out and hooked.
 Then I went through the interview process and was eventually initiated; I was taught the TM® technique.
 There is a very religious-looking procedure performed by the TM® teacher when one is initiated.
 It is called The Puja and includes chanting in front of an alter and placing of fruit, flowers and a white handkerchief brought by the new initiate on to the alter.
 They didn't tell me much about this beforehand except to have the items with me.
 I only discovered what they were for after I had paid my money and was in the room ready to be initiated.
 The TM® people say it is not a religion but I have experienced a lot of very religious-looking sessions.
-Check out my video on YouTube if you'd Like: http://www.youtube.com/watch?v=0smU-7FHzyE.
-Ignore the fact that YouTube says "This video may be inappropriate for some users."
-The TM people don't like my video and one of them put a flag on it as inappropriate.
+I used to have a video on YouTube.
+I had to remove it in 2019.
+The TM people didn't much like my video and one of them put a flag on it as inappropriate.
 It's a fine video.
+I still have it on an external hard drive around here.

 There is at least one Web site on the Internet by an ex-TM® teacher now that says that those who attend the Introductory Lectures are being hypnotized. http://www.suggestibility.org/.
 I've also read that the Puja routine is actually hypnosis.
 Some people also say that TM® is a hypnosis technique; that we are hypnotized when we practice TM®.
 Is this true?
 I don’t know yet for sure, but I feel that it's true.
 There are also Web sites that say that TM® is a cult group.
 I do also think this is true, that many of the people who have joined the TM® Organization and become obsessed with “doing their program” regularly and with doing what Maharishi Mahesh Yogi - Founder of the TM Organization - says to do are part of a cult group.
 But I don’t think the people who only meditate 20 minutes twice a day (or less) are part of a cult group.